Issues

 • Treat more than 1.5 million patients in their emergency departments

-• Provide care for nearly 346,000 admitted patients, accounting for nearly 2 million days of inpatient care
+• Provide care for more than 350,000 admitted patients, accounting for nearly 2 million days of inpatient care

-• Provide nearly 10 million episodes of outpatient services to individuals
+• Provide 9.7 million episodes of outpatient services to individuals

 • Welcome more than 35,000 babies into the world